rightjs/rightjs-docs/docs/en/docs/util/cookie.md

 ## Options

-You can use the following options with your cookies
+You can use the following options with your cookies:

 Name     | Duration                                                  |
 ---------|-----------------------------------------------------------|
-duration | a number of days, how long the cookie should stay alive   |
+duration | number of days the cookie will stay alive                 |
 domain   | a string domain name                                      |
 path     | a string path                                             |
-secure   | boolean marker if the cookie should get marked as secure  |
+secure   | boolean to set if the cookie should get marked as secure  |

 ## Values Escaping